Austin-Marlatt/README-Generator/README.md

  ## License

-  This project is licenseed under MIT.
+  This project is licensed under MIT.